Ministry of Environment, Urbanisation and Climate Change: Responsibilities

 A publication in the Official Gazette of the Republic of Turkey on 3 April 2012 reduced the fire safety inspection rights of municipal fire brigades, transferring all matters requiring interpretation or clarification to the Turkish Ministry of Environment.

 The ministry is responsible for combating environmental issues in Turkey.
 A National Environment Agency was established in 2020 but by 2022 had not become operational.

 According to the ministry the 2018 building standards amnesty raised 24 billion lira (4.2 billion USD), however as of 2023 it is not yet known what proportion of the buildings that collapsed in the 2023 quake had benefitted from building standards amnesties.
 After the 2023 earthquake President Erdoğan decreed that the ministry would be the only decision maker for new housing projects in earthquake-hit areas.

 Directorates

-Directorate of Climate Change
+Directorate of Climate Change (Climate Change Presidency)

-Formed in 2021 the Directorate of Climate Change is responsible for climate change in Turkey.
-Despite the Energy Ministry being represented on the Climate Change and Air Management Coordination Board, in 2018 the European Commission criticised the lack of co-ordination between the climate change policy and energy policy of Turkey.
+Formed in 2021 the Directorate of Climate Change (also known as the Climate Change Presidency) is responsible for climate change in Turkey.
+Despite the Energy Ministry being represented on the then "Climate Change and Air Management Coordination Board" (which seems to have been disbanded), in 2018 the European Commission criticised the lack of co-ordination between the climate change policy and energy policy of Turkey.
+According to Hayrettin Kurt the Climate Change Presidency will coordinate other parts of government annual planning and reporting of climate change mitigation and adaptation.
+However their website just says they will present plans to the "Coordination Board".

 As of 2025 the chief climate change negotiator is Fatma Varank, a Deputy Minister of Environment, who has a background in housing.